 More than 500 species and countless subspecies of flowering plants belong to the Campanula genus within the Campanulaceae plant family.

-Commonly called bellflowers, these plants get both their scientific genus name (Latin for “little bell”) and common name from the bell-like shapes of the flowers they produce.
+Commonly called bellflowers, these plants get their scientific genus name (Latin for “little bell”) and common name from the bell-like shapes of the flowers they produce.
 Most species of bellflowers are native to the Middle East and Caucuses.
 However, there are native species that grow throughout the temperate and subtropical regions throughout the Northern Hemisphere.

 The genus contains a variety of annual, biennial, and perennial flowers.
 In addition to white, different varieties also bloom in blue, purple, and pink.